whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 - Take parents on an international vacation

-- Learn how to invest(Create wealth?)
+- Learn how to invest (create wealth?)

 - Go to a music festival